yo-main/vif/spec.md

-# Zeus
+# Vif

-Zeus is supposed to be a simple, straight language for every day usage.
+Vif is supposed to be a simple, straight language for every day usage.

 ## Main features